LassoSoft/LassoGuide/lasso_guide_source/language/query-expressions.rst

 Where
 -----

-A ``where`` operation lets elements be included or excluded from further consideration based upon a boolean expression.
+A :dfn:`where` operation lets elements be included or excluded from further consideration based upon a boolean expression.
 A where operation will generally run a test involving the current element.
-If the test expression results in false, the element is discarded and the next element is selected and operated upon.
-If the test expression results in true, the query expression proceeds with the next operation or action in the expression.
+If the test expression results in "false", the element is discarded and the next element is selected and operated upon.
+If the test expression results in "true", the query expression proceeds with the next operation or action in the expression.

-A where operation is composed of the word "where" followed by a single expression.
+A where operation is composed of the word ``where`` followed by a single expression.
 The result of the expression should be boolean "true" or "false".

 The following example performs a query expression using the numbers in an array.